 Security over financial instruments may be granted pursuant to a security agreement that charges this limited category of collateral or, commonly, may be included in a broader grant of security over all present and after-acquired personal property of the debtor (see “Security ‒ general” above with respect to security agreements and the procedure for taking such security).

-In addition to perfection by registration, security in investment property ‒ including securities and securities accounts ‒ may be perfected by control (involving physical delivery of share certificates, duly endorsed or tri-party agreements with issuers of uncertificated securities or securities intermediaries), which may give the secured party better priority.
+In addition to perfection by registration, security in investment property ‒ including securities and securities accounts ‒ may be perfected by control (involving physical delivery of share certificates, duly endorsed, or tri-party agreements with issuers of uncertificated securities or with securities intermediaries), which may give the secured party better priority.
 Commonly, secured parties may also require that the debtor deliver possession of instruments (eg, letters of credit and chattel paper) in order to best protect their security.

 Can security be granted over cash deposits?
 If so, what are the most common forms of security granted over this kind of property and what is the procedure?

 Security over accounts due to a debtor with respect to its bank or deposit accounts is granted and perfected in the same manner as other receivables and accounts (see “Receivables” above for the procedure).